 The following companies speak great English and let you use the same SIM card as long as you extend your plan.

-With airport and store pickup, as well as a delivery option, Chingu Mobile might just be the most practical service at the moment.
+With airport and store pickup, as well as a delivery option, Chingu Mobile might currently be the best option for digital nomads.
 Their plans get considerably cheaper if you subscribe for three months at a time.

 We’d recommend their A_USIM_BASIC PLAN or ESIM_MEDIUM PLAN especially to long-term nomads who need to often call local numbers.
 If you have an iPhone, go for the cheaper C_USIM_BASIC PLAN.